Buy Local. Buy Wild American Shrimp.

-The current pandemic has left Americans wondering where they can go to get quality food for their families and who they can trust to provide it to them.
-Many grocery stores are finding it hard to keep typical meat products in stock.
-But right now, our Wild American Shrimp are available in freezers even when the other shelves are running out of the typical meats.
+The COVID-19 pandemic left Americans wondering where they could go to get quality food for their families and who they could trust to provide it to them.
+Many grocery stores found it hard to keep typical meat products in stock.
+But through it all, our Wild American Shrimp were and still are available in freezers.
+Now, they’re even back in reopening restaurants.

 Over the past several years, our nation has become far too reliant on imports from foreign countries – especially shrimp – and now more than ever, we should turn to sources we know and trust.
 Imported shrimp are often either farm-raised or caught through otherwise unethical means, while our Wild American Shrimp are harvested the old-fashioned way and under the regulation of the U.S. government to make sure our supply is sustainable while also taking care of the environment from which they are caught.
 Our shrimp will never have antibiotics or known carcinogens known to be used in shrimp farming.

-Our processors are diverting more of their supplies that would ordinarily be going to restaurants to grocery stores throughout America to support our country’s need for sources of protein that can be cooked at home and last longer frozen while still maintaining their delicious flavor.
+Our processors are shipping shrimp to grocery stores throughout America to support our country’s need for sources of protein that can be cooked at home and last longer frozen while still maintaining their delicious flavor.
 In fact, our shrimp can last up to two years and still taste good in a home freezer kept at standard home freezer temperatures.

-And when you’re at home with your wild-caught, American shrimp, feel free to check out one of the many recipes available on our Recipes Page, including Shrimp Pasta, Shrimp and Cheese Grits, Quick Mississippi Shrimp Creole, and many, many more.
+And if you’re cooking at home with your wild-caught, American shrimp, feel free to check out one of the many recipes available on our Recipes Page, including Shrimp Pasta, Shrimp and Cheese Grits, Quick Mississippi Shrimp Creole and many, many more.